runegan/jsxbin/README.md

 - String with glob pattern that matches jsx/js files. `*.jsx`
 - Array of any of the above

-`outputPath` can be:
+`outputPath`, optional, can be:

-- String path for what to name converted file. `path/to/script.jsxbin`
+- String path to converted file. `path/to/script.jsxbin`
 	- Should only be used when passing only one file as `inputPaths`
-- String path to folder where converted file will be placed. `path/to/output`
+- String path to converted file directory. `path/to/output`
-- Array with string paths with names for all converted files
+- Array of string paths of names for all converted files
-	- Should only be used when passing an array to `inputPaths`, and it is the same length
+	- Should only be used when passing an array to `inputPaths`.
+Input and output arrays must be the same length.
+- If not given, the files will be created in the same location as the input file(s)

 `jsxbin` returns a promise with an array of file paths to the converted files